Introduction

 CSC #5: Account Management

-When operating Axis devices, using the same password simplifies management but lowers the security in case of breach or data leak.
-Using unique passwords for each single Axis device provides high security but comes with an increased complexity to device management.
-Password rotation is recommended.
+When operating Axis devices, using the same password simplifies management but increases your vulnerability to breaches and data leaks.
+Using unique passwords for each single Axis device provides high security but makes device management more complex.

-It is recommended to implement sufficient password complexity and length, such as NIST password recommendations.
+We recommend that you implement guidelines such as the NIST or BSI password recommendations, which require new passwords to be sufficiently long and complex.
 Axis devices support passwords up to 64 characters.
 Passwords shorter than 8 characters are considered weak.

 AXIS OS version | Web interface configuration path |